intreqd/iris2bq/README.md

 ## Let's Go

 ### How to run it
+- Ensure you have a Java SDK on your system `OpenJDK1.8` worked for us.
 - Create a Service Account to Google Cloud which has access to GCS and BigQuery, and create a json key
 - Create a configuration file `configuration.conf` for iris2bq to know where to grab and put the data:
 ```